-These OER courses function as a version of the same courses offered in the horn studio at Arizona State University for the 2012-13 school year and currently under revision for 2016-17.
+These OER courses function as a version of the same courses offered in the horn studio at Arizona State University, initially for the 2012-13 school year and currently under revision for 2016-17.
 They were developed by John Ericson after more than fifteen years of teaching similar courses to horn performance majors at the college level.
 These comprehensive, hybrid courses will open up the topics studied more completely than even the most ideally run live class.

 Each week the course typically references readings from as many as 12 articles.
 These should flow fairly quickly (many can be skimmed quickly) but will give readers a lot to think about as they develop their own view of the bigger picture of horn pedagogy and horn repertoire.

 - The course rolled out over the 2012-13 academic year and was revised 2016-17.
-We attempt to keep everything working properly, but be aware that some outside links may go bad over time, but we will effort to keep things up to date.
+We attempt to keep everything working properly, but be aware that some outside links may go bad over time.

 - And, for those following the course, be sure to treat yourself to some University of Horn Matters gear from our CafePress store!